Assembling the World’s Largest Legal Indoor Cannabis Production Facility

-FV Pharma’s partner, Cannabis Wheaton, specializes in financially supporting cannabis companies for a portion of their equity in addition to rights to a portion of their cannabis yield.
-As outlined in the agreement, Cannabis Wheaton will receive 49.9 percent of all cannabis products produced at the former Kraft Foods facility once the expansion is complete.
+FV Pharma’s partner, Auxly, specializes in financially supporting cannabis companies for a portion of their equity in addition to rights to a portion of their cannabis yield.
+As outlined in the agreement, Auxly will receive 49.9 percent of all cannabis products produced at the former Kraft Foods facility once the expansion is complete.
 This equates to approximately 2 million grams of cannabis annually.

 The company’s CEO, Chick Rifici, helped found Canopy Growth, a company with a reported market cap of C$6 billion in 2017.
-A corporate cannabis pioneer, Rifici and Cannabis Wheaton as a whole will be lending their extensive expertise in design, development, financing and operations to FV Pharma’s project.
+A corporate cannabis pioneer, Rifici and Auxly as a whole will be lending their extensive expertise in design, development, financing and operations to FV Pharma’s project.

 The company has made two investments to date that complement its current business model and will assist in driving the business forward through cultivation in Quebec and federal retail distribution pipelines.

 Cannara Biotech, is one of the company’s investments, plans to create the largest indoor medical cannabis growing operation in Canada.
 Currently, Cannara Biotech owns a 625,000-square-foot facility in Quebec, 45 minutes from Montreal.
 The combined size of the facilities held by both parties exceed 1.2 million square feet of indoor cultivation space and FSD Pharma owns 25% of Cannarra Biotech.